 Early childhood experiences influence future health and well-being

 Research has shown that childhood experiences, both positive and negative, have a significant impact on lifelong health and well-being.
-A major study from the Centers for Disease Control and Prevention and Kaiser Permanente surveyed more than 17,000 Americans to gain a better understanding of how adverse childhood experiences such as divorce, child abuse, neglect, or household dysfunction, might impact individuals as adults.
+A major study from the Centers for Disease Control and Prevention and Kaiser Permanente surveyed more than 17,000 Americans to gain a better understanding of how adverse childhood experiences, or ACEs, such as divorce, child abuse, neglect, or household dysfunction, might impact individuals as adults.
 The researchers found that adverse childhood experiences are very common in the general population.
 In fact, two out of three people have had one adverse childhood experience.
 However, the greater the number of adverse experiences in childhood, the greater the risk of poor health outcomes, including:

 - Risky health behaviors

 The study found a strong association between the number of adverse childhood experiences – ranging from emotional, physical and sexual abuse to substance use, mental illness in the home or domestic abuse – during childhood and distinct kinds of diseases that show up in adulthood.
 This includes cancer, chronic lung disease, ischemic heart disease, skeletal fractures and liver disease, as well as an increased risk of alcoholism, drug abuse and depression.
 In other words, negative childhood experiences are a contributing factor to serious health issues later in life.

 Fortunately, a positive figure in a child’s life can help to provide stability and security while also reducing the destructive effects of toxic stress.
 One of the critical roles of the military community is to raise healthy, resilient children despite the stressors and challenges they face.
 Service members and their families can take advantage of several support systems in place for parents and children alike.